kirkshoop/async_scope/async-resource.md

 ### The run cpo

-`run` starts before the resources is constructed and completes after all nested *async-function*s have completed and the object has finished any cleanup *async-function*.
+`run` starts before the resource is constructed and completes after all nested *async-function*s have completed and the object has finished any cleanup *async-function*.
 The `run` operation represents the entire resource.
 The `run` operation includes construction, resource usage, and destruction. `run` is the owner of the resource.

 ### Composition